 In other words, the real value is what we can offer to other people, not just what we can do for ourselves.
 And, to feel truly accomplished, we need positive feedback from our environment.

 Finding Motivation and Career Management Are Hard!
 You Need To Discover What Your Natural Way of Creating Value Is.

 Despite this internal sense of control, in practice, overcoming the inferiority complex is still hard!
 We are our own biggest critics, and no matter how far we get, we always feel that we might have done better.
 It’s just a never-ending fight with yourself, with your mind playing tricks on you all the time.
 Most people only win this game in old age—or never.

 So, how to find your natural way of creating value as a professional?
-And then, imporve on your career management skills, and choose a career that will allow you to get the most satisfaction and thrive?
+And then, improve on your career management skills, and choose a career that will allow you to get the most satisfaction and thrive.

 On The Ontology of Value Model: How Do We Build Value?

 In Ontology of Value, we conducted a broad, two-year-long study to reveal the most common ways to build value as a professional in our society.
 Our findings revealed that there are at least eight ways in which you can create value in the job market: